ganrad/openshift-s2i-springboot-java/README.md

 s2i build test/test-app springboot-java po-service-app
 ---> Building and installing application from source...
 ```
-Based on the logic defined in the *assemble* script, s2i will create an application container image using the supplied S2I builder image as a base image and the application source code from the *test/test-app* directory.
+Based on the logic defined in the *assemble* script, s2i will create an application container image using the supplied S2I builder image and the application source code from the *test/test-app* directory.

 #### Running the application container image
 Running the application image is as simple as invoking the docker run command:
 ```
 docker run -d -p 8080:8080 po-service-app
 ```
-The application, should now be accessible at  [http://localhost:8080](http://localhost:8080).
+The application *po-service-app*, should now be accessible at  [http://localhost:8080](http://localhost:8080).

 #### Using the saved artifacts script
 Rebuilding the application using the saved artifacts can be accomplished using the following command: